William H. F. Payne

-William Henry Fitzhugh Payne (January 27, 1830 – March 29, 1904) was a brigadier general in the Confederate States Army during the American Civil War.
+William Henry Fitzhugh Payne (January 27, 1830 – March 29, 1904) was a Confederate brigadier general during the American Civil War.

 Early life

 William Payne was born in Fauquier County, Virginia to Arthur Alexander Morson Payne and Mary Conway Mason Fitzhugh.
 He attended the Virginia Military Institute in 1846-47, but left school after only one year.
 He was declared an honorary graduate by the Board of Visitors in 1873.

 Payne studied law at the University of Virginia and established a law practice in Warrenton, Virginia in 1851.
 The following year, he married his cousin, Mary Elizabeth Winston Payne, a daughter of William Winter Payne; the couple would have ten children.
 He served as the Commonwealth's Attorney for Fauquier County for several years.